 The vibrant hard, and soft corals are a spectacular sight, where giant clams, fan coral and staghorn find refuge.

 As you dive into the water of Flynn Reef, you’re likely to see grey reef sharks, moray eels, octopus, lionfish, barracuda and nudibranchs.
 Mackerel and trevally also frequent the water of Flynn Reef.

-As you dive with the vast marine life and coral at the dive sites, you’re also able to explore swim-throughs and many wall dives.
+You can also explore swim-throughs, and many walls dive as you dive with the vast marine life and coral at the dive sites.

-When you dive even further, you’ll see turtles, reef crabs and painted lobsters– making it an excellent location for night dives.
+You’ll see turtles, reef crabs, and painted lobsters when you dive even further.
+This site is an excellent location for night dives.
 Even at night, you can seek adventure in the many small caves, crevasses and overhangs.

 Night diving is often ideal as the reef becomes more active at night.
 You’ll witness a feeding ground for sharks and schools of barracuda.